-The name “Oliang” is composed of the words “O” (black) and “Liang” (cold).
-These words stem from the Teochew dialect which is spoken by a large number of Thai Chinese people.
+Oliang, or Oleang, is the original name of traditional Thai Iced Coffee.
+The name is a composition of the words “O” (black) and “Liang” (cold).
+The expression stems from the Teochew dialect which is spoken by a large number of Thai Chinese people and indicates the origin of the drink.

-Traditionally, Thai iced coffee is brewed with a so-called thung tom kafae, a filter made from a muslin bag that is attached to a metal ring with a handle.
-In Thailand, the same filter is also used for the popular Thai (iced) tea.
+Traditionally, Thai iced coffee is brewed with a so-called tungdtom, a filter made from a muslin bag that is attached to a metal ring with a handle.
+Poured over ice, the Oliang is either served black or with condensed or regular milk.
+The consumer sometimes get a small cup of simple syrup to sweeten the coffee to taste.

 - 2 table spoons Oliang powder